HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 ## Android
 The video demonstration can be accessed here.
 ### Create User
-The create user function initiates
+The create user function initiates when the app starts.
+It will generate a secret key for both the sender and the receiver.

 # Develop Structure

 ## Windows